FluentValidation/FluentValidation/docs/custom-validators.md

 We can extend the above example to include a more useful error message.
 At the moment, our custom validator always returns the message "The list contains too many items" if validation fails.
 Instead, let's change the message so it returns "'Pets' must contain fewer than 10 items."
 This can be done by using custom message placeholders.
 FluentValidation supports several message placeholders by default including `{PropertyName}` and `{PropertyValue}` ([see this list for more](built-in-validators)), but we can also add our own.

-We need to modify our extension method slightly to use a different overload of the `Must` method, one that accepts a `PropertyValidatorContext` instance.
+We need to modify our extension method slightly to use a different overload of the `Must` method, one that accepts a `ValidationContext<T>` instance.
 This context provides additional information and methods we can use when performing validation:

 ```csharp
 public static IRuleBuilderOptions<T, IList<TElement>> ListMustContainFewerThan<T, TElement>(this IRuleBuilder<T, IList<TElement>> ruleBuilder, int num) {